ChainSafe/chainbridge-ui/README.md

 # ChainbridgeUI

 ## Introduction
-**Chainbridge UI** is a OpenSourced (under GNU Lesser General Public License v3.0) whitelabel application for developers to work with Chainsafe [Chainbridge](https://github.com/ChainSafe/chainbridge-core).
+**Chainbridge UI** is an OpenSource (under GNU Lesser General Public License v3.0) whitelabel application for developers to work with Chainsafe [Chainbridge](https://github.com/ChainSafe/chainbridge-core).
 UI consist of two part:
 BridgeUI is used to interact with [Bridge](https://github.com/chainsafe/chainbridge-solidity) smart contracts in order to send deposits.